 The Dohm Natural Sound Machine

-The Dohm is definitely my favorite sound machine for babies and kids!
+The Dohm is definitely our favorite sound machine.

-Rather than being an “electronic” white noise (drives my husband and mom crazy!), the Dohm is a natural fan sound.
+The Dohm, however, is a natural fan sound.
+The sound machine is actually a fan running!
 You can adjust the volume by opening or closing the little vents and holes, and because it’s an actual fan, the volume can only get so loud.
+Which is also great for decibel control.
+So we can’t recommend the Dohm enough!

 HoMedics MyBaby White Noise Machine

 Before we knew about the Dohm, we got the HoMedics white noise machine.
 And to be honest, I think it’s great!
-It is a more electronic white noise, so it drives my husband crazy when we’re traveling and room sharing with our girls, but I don’t mind it as much.
-And our girls don’t mind it!
+Like I already mentioned, it’s more electronic white noise, so it drove my husband crazy when we were traveling or room sharing with our girls, but I didn’t mind it as much.
+And our girls slept well with it!

 My favorite thing about the HoMedics sound machine is that it also has batteries.
 So if the power were to go out, rather than the sound machine turning off, as well, the batteries would kick in.
 We’ve also taken it on road trips when we expect the girls to fall asleep at “bedtime” in the car, and the batteries make it possible.